KomunikacjaTechnicznaVistula/jakub-buksinski/docs/Glossary.md

 **Effect modeling** - the process of emulating a guitar effect pedal and applying it to the signal in order to recreate the sound of a specific guitar effect model.
 Done by digital signal processing and used in guitar software.
 It allows to create an effects chain, connecting multiple emulated effect devices in various configurations.

-**Embedding the VST plug-in in DAW** - it essentially means connecting the track you record in DAW with a certain VST plug-in you want to use.
+**Embedding the VST plug-in in DAW** - connecting the track you record in DAW with a certain VST plug-in you want to use

 ### G